wbabik/Practical_computing/Class_3/Class3.md

 #### Exercise 7
 Please copy the file `GCF_000001405.39 ...` from the directory `/data` to the `genome` directory you created.
 This is a file containing the description of the latest human reference genome assembly.
+Change its name to `grch38-description.txt`.
+How many lines are in this file?
 ---

 > ### Autocompletion